collaborative-music-lab/NIME/README.md

   * To clone, navigate to the folder you want to store in and type `git clone https://github.com/collaborative-music-lab/MLE/`
   * To pull, navigate to the MLE directory and type `git pull`
   * The main MLE directory is the one that contains the folders for code, doc, externals, etc

+* **I don't seem to have git installed**
+If you don't have the git tools installed on your computer, follow the directions here:
+  * https://git-scm.com/book/en/v2/Getting-Started-Installing-Git

+## Troubleshooting

 * **git pull doesn't work!**
   * If git pull is saying that there is a conflict, trying typing `git stash` and then `git pull`
   * If get pull is saying `failed: not a git repository` you may be in the wronng folder (see the question above for the command to pull a repo)
   * If you are in the right folder but still get a failure message, you may want to trash and reclone the MLE library.
   * Make sure your folder is not in a dropbox or google drive or anything like that.

-* **I don't seem to have git installed**
-If you don't have the git tools installed on your computer, follow the directions here:
-  * https://git-scm.com/book/en/v2/Getting-Started-Installing-Git

-## Troubleshooting
+  * If nothing else works, try trashing your local NIME folder and recloning frmo github.
+Or you can also do a cirect download of all of these files.
+You'll need to reset your file preferences in PD if you do this.

 * **I don't see data getting to PD**
 You can check communication in the python script by enabling either one or the other of the below settings to 1.